streamdata-gallery-organizations/eventbrite/_listings/eventbrite/organizer-new-get-openapi.md

         description: Allows for paging through the results of a query
       - in: query
         name: show_full_barcodes
-        description: If set to true, it will return all barcodes associates with the attendee, plus the barcode status, device used, attendee_id, and barcode number
+        description: If set to ???true???, it will return all barcodes associates with the attendee, plus the barcode status, device used, attendee_id, and barcode number
       responses:
         200:
           description: OK